syfantid/CheapChecker/README.md

 # CheapChecker
 ## Never miss the best time to book your Ryanair flight again!
 This project is devoted to the Cloud Computing and Big Data Analytics course of UPC.
 It uses Ryanair FRAAS API and AWS Cloud Services.
+This repo is dedicated to the web app part of the project.
+The lambda functions can be found in a different repo.

 ## In order to run the application locally you should follow these steps: